blbadger/blbadger.github.io/neural-networks3.md

 		return input_tensors, output_tensors
 ```

- now we can assign a neural network.
-Here we inherit from the `torch.nn.Module` library and specify a 5-layer (3 hidden layer) architecture.
+and now we can assemble a neural network.
+Here we implement a relatively simple fully-connected network by inheriting from the `torch.nn.Module` library and specify a 5-layer (3 hidden layer) architecture.

  ```python
  class MultiLayerPerceptron(nn.Module):